danian95/InstDocs/docs/source/portable/VernierSpec/docs.rst

    |vernier-data-collection.png|.
 There are three regions in this box;
    we want the first:

+   Collection Mode
-   -  **Collection Mode:** The three options for data collection are offered.
+      The three options for data collection are offered.
 If the measurement (Absorbance in this example) vs. Time or vs. Concentration is selected, a wavelength or wavelengths will need to be chosen.

 2. Select Absorbance vs. Concentration as the data-collection mode.
 The wavelength where our compound absorbs the most light (λmax = 562 nm)